menglin0320/CS498HS_final_project/README.md

 python3  evaluate.py data/pkl_test_data
 ```

-# Tips on how do we get the data
+# How do we get the data
 #### Data Cleaning:
 * **Raw Data**: Go to https://archive.org/details/stackexchange to download `christianity.stackexchange.com.7z`, the `Posts.xml` in it is our data.
 One can find out the format of `Posts.xml` from `readme.txt` from the same website.
 * **Word Embedding Source**: Go to https://github.com/stanfordnlp/GloVe to download `glove.42B.300d.zip`, which contains word-to-vector table.